 See the sponsors who make this work possible.

-State Downloads
+Downloads

 New Jersey

-Household Budgets 2021
+Household Budgets 2022

 Traditional economic measures underestimate the actual cost of basics.
-To better capture the reality of household costs in each New Jersey county, United For ALICE provides budgets that are tailored by county and household type.
+To better capture the reality of household costs in each New Jersey county, United For ALICE provides budgets that are tailored by location and household type.

 Learn More